-The business environment in which the Group operates is characterized by an increasing degree of uncertainty, such as changes in the international political situation, and foreign exchange risks associated with declines in value for the currencies of emerging countries.
+The business environment in which the Group operates is characterized by an increasing degree of uncertainty, such as the emergence of geopolitical risks, and foreign exchange risks in a hyperinflation market.
 Enhancing adaptability to such a changing environment is critical to achieve sustainable profit growth by overcoming the uncertain business environment and adequately executing business on a global scale.
 "Adaptability" refers to the ability to assume a wider range of contingencies than in the past, during the planning phase, and to quickly and flexibly respond to changes and events that surpass the assumptions so that the Group can deal with uncertainty over the future.
 The Group believes that how well and how quickly companies can overcome uncertainties will continue as the key to determine their competitiveness.